-An user can own one or more devices that he can use transparently, and he is able to add new devices from whichever of his already registered devices as soon as he wants it.
+A user can own one or more devices that can be used transparently, and it is able to add new devices from already registered devices anytime.

-An organization can be bootstrapped without the administrator of the back-end knowing the root key of the organization.
+An organization can be bootstrapped without the backend administrator knowing the root key of the organization.

-In this section, the mechanisms enabling Parsec to reach that Zero-Trust level of confidentiality will quickly be explained (in that context, Zero-Trust means that no trust has to be placed in the back-end for the solution to be secure).
+In this section, the mechanisms allowing Parsec to reach this Zero-Trust level of confidentiality will be briefly explained (in this context, Zero-Trust means that no trust has to be placed in the back-end for the solution to be secure).

-First, an administrator of the metadata server register the name of the organization and obtain an initialization token of the organization that he transmits to the person selected to be the first administrator of that organization.
+The administrator of the metadata server registers the name of the organization and obtain an initialization token to be transmitted to the person selected to be the first administrator of the organization.

-Second, the application creates on the device of that first administrator an organization key (ORG_ROOT_SIG_S_KEY, ORG_ROOT_SIG_P_KEY), a user key (USER_ENC_S_KEY, USER_ENC_P_KEY), and a device key (DEVICE_SIG_S_KEY, DEVICE_SIG_P_KEY).
-The application certifies public user and device keys with the signature key of the organization and upload them on the back-end.
-Moreover, only the public part of the organization root key (ORG_ROOT_SIG_P_KEY) is uploaded to the metadata server, the secret part of the key is intentionally discarded, which makes it nonrecoverable.
+The application creates on the administrator’s device an organization key (ORG_ROOT_SIG_S_KEY, ORG_ROOT_SIG_P_KEY), a user key (USER_ENC_S_KEY, USER_ENC_P_KEY), and a device key (DEVICE_SIG_S_KEY, DEVICE_SIG_P_KEY).
+The application certifies user and device public keys with the organization’s signature key and upload them on the back-end.
+Only the public part of the organization root key (ORG_ROOT_SIG_P_KEY) is uploaded to the metadata server, the secret part of the key is intentionally discarded, which makes it nonrecoverable.

-Alice signals to the back-end that Bob is invited to the organization and transmits his email adress.
+Alice signals to the back-end that Bob is invited to the organization and transmits his email address.

 Alice and Bob create asymmetric ephemeral keys and exchange public parts of that keys using the metadata server as a transmission canal to deduce a secrete key shared in the style of DH.